craftingcity/The-Known-World/Prenotes Dec 08 23.md

 They made their way to [[Beacon]] and handed off both Daelith and Vix.
 Giovani sent a Riphound to follow.

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 4th of Weeding 105 AF, as they fish with Dot.